ZupIT/horusec/CONTRIBUTING.md

 Before contributing to this repository, please discuss the changes you wish to make via e-mail or [**forum**](https://forum.zup.com.br/c/en/horusec/14).

 ### **Add new feature, bug fixing or improvement**
-If you want to add an improvement, a new feature or bugfix, follow the steps to contribute:
+If you want to add an improvement, a new feature or bug fix, follow the steps to contribute:

 **Step 1:** Make sure your branch is based on main;

 **Step 2:** When opening an issue, choose a template to answer the questions regarding what you want to contribute:
 - [**Bug Report**](https://github.com/ZupIT/horusec/blob/main/.github/ISSUE_TEMPLATE/bug_report.md)
 - [**Feature request**](https://github.com/ZupIT/horusec/blob/main/.github/ISSUE_TEMPLATE/feature_request.md)